-It may be America’s least densely populated state, but Alaska is packed with restaurants — over 12,000 to be exact.
-That means you’ll be overwhelmed with choices when trying to select the best place to have a tasty meal after a long day of adventuring.
-Alaska’s combination of inviting diners, award-winning breweries, and the best seafood anywhere makes just about every meal one that you will remember for a long time to come.
-Let us help you find the spots that truly exemplify this unique state.
+Alaska and the Yukon are full of restaurants that can’t be missed!
+With so many options, you might even get overwhelmed when trying to select the best place to have a tasty meal after a long day of adventuring.
+The combination of inviting diners, award-winning breweries, and the best seafood anywhere makes just about every meal one that you will remember for a long time to come.
+Let us help you find the best restaurants in Alaska and the Yukon.

 1. Glacier Brewhouse, Anchorage

 Billing itself as “where Alaskans meet Alaskans,” Anchorage’s Glacier Brewhouse could just as easily be called the place where Alaskans and tourists alike eat mouth-watering beer-braised cod or raise their glasses in a toast to its award-winning stout.
-Revered since 1996, Glacier Brewhouse prides itself on a full roster of craft beers and a menu that includes all the best Alaskan seafood with a twist – like Bering Sea King Crab Cakes and smoked salmon Caesar salad.
+Revered since 1996, Glacier Brewhouse prides itself on a full roster of craft beers and a menu that includes all the best Alaskan seafood with a twist — like Bering Sea king crab cakes and smoked salmon Caesar salad.
 On top of that, its inviting atmosphere brings a charming warmth to chilly evenings.
-At the Glacier Brewhouse, coming in from the cold just got a lot more inviting.
+At Glacier Brewhouse, coming in from the cold just got a lot more inviting.

 2. Silver Gulch, Fox

-The blink-and-you’ll miss it town of Fox, Alaska is located about 20 minutes outside of Fairbanks, but go ahead and don’t blink if you want to catch some of the best food in the state.
-Like many of Alaska’s finest eateries, Silver Gulch began life as an (excellent) brewery and then diversified into fine foods.
-From its locally sourced halibut tacos to the sparkling 12,000 square foot brewery where the Pickaxe Porter is crafted with care, Silver Gulch treats patrons to a robust and relaxing dining experience.
-Not only has it won numerous awards for its craft beer, but also the warm and spacious interior is a place you’ll be happy to linger for a pint…or three.
+The blink-and-you’ll-miss-it town of Fox, Alaska, is located about 20 minutes outside of Fairbanks.
+But seriously, don’t blink if you want to catch some of the best food in the state.
+Like many of Alaska’s finest eateries, Silver Gulch began life as an excellent brewery and turned into a space full of diversified fine foods.
+From its locally sourced halibut tacos to the sparkling 12,000-square-foot brewery where all of the brews are crafted with care, Silver Gulch treats patrons to a robust and relaxing dining experience.
+Not only has it won numerous awards for its craft beer, but also the warm and spacious interior is a place you’ll be happy to linger for a pint…or three!

 3. Seven Glaciers, Alyeska Resort at Girdwood

-Dine on top of a mountain amid the surrounding peaks at the AAA Four Diamond rated Seven Glaciers restaurant.
-The out-of-this-world experience begins with a tram ride to the top of a mountain with panoramic views of the ocean and Chugach Mountain Range and you guessed it — seven surrounding glaciers.
-You can enjoy the same superlative views as well as a unique menu of seafood and game, including top-notch Alaskan salmon and premium steak.
+Dine on top of a mountain amid the surrounding peaks at the AAA Four Diamond-awarded Seven Glaciers restaurant.
+The out-of-this-world experience begins with a tram ride to the top of Mount Alyeska where you are served with panoramic views of the Turnagain Arm, Chugach Mountain Range and you guessed it — seven surrounding glaciers.
+You can enjoy the same superlative views as well as a unique menu of seafood and game, including top-notch Alaska salmon and premium steak and crab.
 The extensive wine list is a marvel as well.
 Sip, taste, and enjoy life in the elegant atmosphere of the restaurant among the clouds.

 4. Hangar on the Wharf, Juneau

 Enjoy the deckside sea breeze at Juneau’s favorite pub, the Hangar on the Wharf which is located in a historic seaplane hangar.
-This laid-back gem is perched right on Juneau’s scenic channel and has over 100 beers on tap.
-Known for its uber-friendly service and tasty morsel such as Coconut Prawns, Salmon Burgers, and steak with prawns, the Hangar strikes a delicious balance between classic pub grub and Alaska seafood delights.
+This laid-back gem is perched right on Juneau’s scenic channel and has more than 100 beers on tap.
+Known for its user-friendly service and tasty morsels such as coconut prawns, salmon burgers, and steak with prawns, the Hangar strikes a delicious balance between classic pub grub and Alaska seafood delights.
 The casual yet lively atmosphere makes it a popular spot for locals and tourists alike where you can also watch as seaplanes take off and land on the water while enjoying your meal.

 5. The Bamboo Room & Pioneer Bar, Haines

 This funky dive and local hot spot in Haines has an unassuming exterior, but boy does the food deliver.
 The Bamboo Room is a family-friendly watering hole placed inside the Pioneer Bar that is renowned throughout the state for its halibut and chips.
 For those seeking some comfort food after a day of exploring or meetings, there’s also a breakfast menu that stretches all the way until 3 p.m.
-To round out the perfect meal, a selection of beers from the Alaskan and Haines Brewing Company are always on tap.
+To round out the perfect meal, a selection of beers from Alaskan Brewing Company and Haines Brewing Company are always on tap.
 The tropical décor and Tiki-themed bar makes this hot spot a fun and lively place to visit and drink tropical cocktails in this remote Alaska town.

 7. The Pump House, Fairbanks